AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/rpc.md

 ## Protocol

-Protocols are used to determine the message format between clients and servers in RPC.
-Generally, protocols are described using an IDL (Interface Description Language) that is programming language agnostic, then converted to code for various languages using specific tools.
-For RPC, this process involves two steps:
+Protocols are used to define the message format between RPC clients and servers.
+Generally, protocols are described using an IDL (Interface Description Language) that is programming language-independent, and then converted into code for various languages using specific tools.
+For RPC, this process requires two steps:
-- As described in the [Channel](./channel.md) chapter, developers first need to use official tools to generate code for **message types** defined in protocol files for target programming languages;
+- As introduced in the [Channel](./channel.md) section, developers first need to use official tools to generate code for the **message types** defined in the protocol files for the target programming language;
-- Developers need to use tools provided by AimRT to generate code for **service definitions** in protocol files for target programming languages;
+- Developers then need to use tools provided by AimRT to generate code for the **service definitions** in the protocol files for the specified programming language;

 ### Protobuf

-[Protobuf](https://protobuf.dev/) is a lightweight, efficient data interchange format developed by Google for serializing structured data, and is a widely used IDL.
-It can not only describe message structures but also define RPC services using `service` statements.
+[Protobuf](https://protobuf.dev/) is a lightweight, efficient data interchange format developed by Google for serializing structured data.
+It is a widely used IDL that can describe message structures and also provides the `service` statement to define RPC services.

-When using Protobuf, developers first need to define a `.proto` file containing message structures and RPC services.
-For example `rpc.proto`:
+When using it, developers first need to define a `.proto` file containing message structures and RPC services.
+For example, `rpc.proto`:

 ```protobuf
 syntax = "proto3";